Judiciary of India: High courts

-27 High Courts operate at the state level.
+25 High Courts operate at the state level.
 Article 141 of the Constitution mandates that they are bound by the judgements and orders of the Supreme Court of India by precedence.
 These courts have jurisdiction over a state, a union territory or a group of states and union territories.
 High courts were instituted as constitutional courts under Part VI, Chapter V, Article 214 of the Constitution.

 The High Courts are the principal civil courts of original jurisdiction in the state (along with the subordinate District Courts).
-However, High Courts civil and criminal jurisdiction applies only if subordinate courts are not authorized to try matters for lack of pecuniary or territorial jurisdiction.
+However, civil and criminal jurisdiction applies only if subordinate courts are not authorized to try matters for lack of pecuniary or territorial jurisdiction.
 High Courts may enjoy original jurisdiction in certain matters if so designated in a state or federal law.
 For example, company law cases are instituted only in a high court.

 The primary work of most High Courts consists of deciding appeals from lower courts, and writs in terms of Article 226 of the Constitution.
 Writ jurisdiction is also an original jurisdiction of High Courts.
 The precise territorial jurisdiction of each High Court varies by province.

-Judges in these courts are appointed by the President after consultation with the Chief Justice of India, Chief Justice of the High Court, and the state governor.
+Judges of the High Court are appointed by the President after consultation with the Chief Justice of India, Chief Justice of the High Court, and the state governor.
 The number of judges in a court is decided by dividing the average institution of main cases during the last five years by the national average, or the average rate of disposal of main cases per judge per year in that High Court, whichever is higher.

-The Calcutta High Court is the country's oldest, established on 2 July 1862, while the Allahabad High Court is the largest, hosting 160 judges.
+The Madras High Court is the oldest High Court, established on 26 June 1862, while the Allahabad High Court is the largest, consisting of 160 judges.

 High Courts that handle large numbers of cases have permanent benches (or a branch of the court).
 For litigants of remote regions, 'circuit benches' work on those days when judges visit.